Prince William is reportedly ‘deeply upset’ with the new season of ‘The Crown’

 Prince Harry went one step further than his brother, essentially blaming the interview for his mother’s death.
 “The ripple effect of a culture of exploitation and unethical practices ultimately took her life,” he said, telling Oprah Winfrey in another subsequent interview that his mother “lost her life because of this, and nothing has changed”.

-Back to The Crown and their alleged plans to dramatise the interview for the show.
-“To the writers, the stormy marriage between Charles and Diana led up to her outpouring on Panorama, and the aftermath of that decision defined her final months,” a source told The Sun last week.
+Back to The Crown and the whispers that they have allegedly dramatised the interview for the show (the trailer certainly seems to suggest as much).
+“To the writers, the stormy marriage between Charles and Diana led up to her outpouring on Panorama, and the aftermath of that decision defined her final months,” a source told The Sun.
 “They are making a huge investment in that.
 The Crown has a track record of delving into areas of the royal family’s history they’d rather be left alone.”